 Bathing: Rabbits are naturally very clean and do not need baths unless they are incontinent (Urine soaked) or get “poopy butt”.
 Use plain water or gentle, kitten safe shampoo, such as D-Basic.
 Many rabbits will squirm violently during a bath, therefore only bathe the soiled area and have another person assist you.
 Towel dry the rabbit and use a hairdryer (warm, not hot) if necessary.

-Bald spots on rabbits are quite common when they are shedding, but could be an indication of mites if bunny picks at the bald spots or you see dandruff-like flakes when the hair is pulled out.
+Bald spots on rabbits are quite common when they are shedding, but could be an indication of mites if bunny picks at the bald spots or you see dandruff-like flakes when the fur is pulled out.
 Consult your veterinarian if you are unsure.

 Angora & Other Longhair Rabbits: These types of rabbit are truly wonderful to look at but require MUCH MORE attention than short haired rabbits.
 They must be groomed daily to prevent matting of the fur and hairballs.

 People are often afraid to clip the nails for the fear that they will cut the quick and draw blood.
-If bleeding occurs, it can be stopped by on of the following methods: apply flour to the area by dabbing it on with your fingers and applying pressure (the flour will help clot the blood), apply pressure to the nail with a cotton ball or use a product called Qwik Stop which is available at most pet shops.
+If bleeding occurs, it can be stopped by one of the following methods: apply flour to the area by dabbing it on with your fingers and applying pressure (the flour will help clot the blood), apply pressure to the nail with a cotton ball or use a product called Qwik Stop which is available at most pet shops.
 Your veterinarian will also clip nails for you.
 They should be checked every 4 to 6 weeks.
-NEVER DECLAW A RABBIT – it is unsafe, inhumane and is not recommended for rabbits.
+NEVER DECLAW A RABBIT – it is unsafe, inhumane and is not recommended for any animal.